 (Can you imagine?
 Oh great, *more* zucchini, I’ll just turn those last few plants into cabbages before I harvest them.)

 Not only that, but plans change.
 This very day my YNAB Christmas present arrived via Canada Post’s highly efficient, effective, and not-in-any-way-super-frustratingly-slow dog-sled parcel delivery service.
 To my delight, within the carefully-wrapped box was a cast iron outdoor campfire pot!
 And there was me already $54.23 (see above!) of the way toward getting one!

 One (lost) game of backgammon later:

 Ultimately, that spending is on ‘Home Improvement’.
 That’s where I want to capture it for averages and reports.
 No problem.
-On the day we spend the money, we move the money to the ‘Home Improvement’ category in True Expenses and record the spending there.

 Here’s to hoping I get the chance to chat with some of you in the hundreds of workshops we have planned for the new year.
 Just mention solar-powered water heaters for chickens, and I’ll be sure to say hello.